Senja: Transportation

 The residents of Senja have the Gisund Bridge as a ferry-free road connection to the mainland across Gisundet to the town of Finnsnes.
 The town serves as a trading center for the entire Mid-Troms region, including the island of Senja.
 The island is also connected with the other towns in the county.
-At Lysnes on northern Senja, you have a fast boat connection with the city of Tromsø, a trip that takes about 50 minutes.
-From the villages of Flakstadvåg and Skrolsvik on the west and south side of the island, there are also ferries to the town of Harstad to the south.
+At Lysnes on northern Senja is a fast boat connection with the city of Tromsø, a trip that takes about 50 minutes.
+From the villages of Flakstadvåg and Skrolsvik on the west and south sides of the island, there are also ferries to the town of Harstad to the south.
 During the summer there is a ferry between northern Senja and the island of Kvaløya, between southern Senja and Harstad, and between Gryllefjord and Andenes.

 Senja has four main roads.
 The main road is Norwegian County Road 86 which crosses the Gisund Bridge from Finnsnes, Sørreisa, and Bardufoss.
 It extends across the island to Torsken and Gryllefjord.
 From Silsand, Norwegian County Road 861 goes north along Gisundet to Gibostad and northern Senja.
-Norwegian County Road 860 goes from Stonglandseidet to Silsand, Norwegian County Road 862 goes from Straumsbotn in Berg, via Senjahopen to Botnhamn in Lenvik.
+Norwegian County Road 860 goes from Stonglandseidet to Silsand, Norwegian County Road 862 goes from Straumsbotn, via Senjahopen to Botnhamn.

 Governance

-In March 2017, the Parliament of Norway voted to merge the municipalities of Berg, Torsken, Lenvik, and Tranøy.
+In March 2017, the Parliament of Norway voted to merge Berg, Torsken Municipality, Lenvik Municipality, and Tranøy Municipality.
 The new municipality was established on 1 January 2020 as Senja Municipality (Senja kommune).
 It is located in the traditional district of Hålogaland.
 The administrative centre of the municipality became the town of Finnsnes.
 The municipality includes all of the islands of Senja, the smaller surrounding islands, and part of the mainland between the Gisundet strait and the Malangen fjord.

 Attractions

 Among the sights of the island are Ånderdalen National Park, with coastal pine forests and mountains, traditional fishing communities, and previously the Senja Troll, the world's largest troll statue (which burned down 28 March 2019).
-The southernmost municipality Tranøy also has a number of small museums documenting local history, notably the Halibut Museum ("Kveitmuseet") in Skrolsvik.
+The southern part of the island is the site of a number of small museums documenting local history, notably the Halibut Museum ("Kveitmuseet") in Skrolsvik.

 In popular culture

 The island of Senja is mentioned in David Armine Howarth's World War II book, and true story, We Die Alone: A WWII Epic of Escape and Endurance.
 It has a namesake island in the MMORPG Tibia.

 The Norwegian musician Moddi comes from the island and his music is said to have been influenced by its beauty.

-The Norwegian musician Biosphere lives in Senja (as of 2018-19) and his album The Senja Recordings, which was recorded in Senja, refers to several places in Senja (Bergsbotn, Steinfjord, etc.).
+The Norwegian musician Biosphere lives in Senja (as of 2018-19) and his 2019 album The Senja Recordings, which was recorded in Senja, refers to several places in Senja (Bergsbotn, Steinfjord, etc.).